Play Store Not Downloading Apps? Here's How I Finally Fixed It

 I panicked.
 Canceled the download.
 Tried again.
 Restarted my phone.
 Still nothing.

-That's when I learned something: freaking out doesn't fix Play Store.
+That was where I realized something: freaking out never solves the Play Store problems.
 A calm approach does.

 Why Play Store Stops Downloading Apps

-Before jumping into solutions, let me explain what usually causes this.
-When I finally figured out my airport disaster, I realized the problem wasn't random it followed a pattern.
+Before I give you some ideas for how to fix this, let me explain what usually happens.
+When I finally figured out what went wrong at the airport, I saw that the problem wasn't random; it followed a pattern.

 Poor Internet Connection

-This seems obvious, but it's trickier than you think.
-Your WiFi might show full bars, but the actual connection could be unstable.
-I learned this the hard way when my home WiFi appeared "connected" but had zero actual internet access.
+It seems like this is easy, but it's not as easy as you think.
+Your WiFi might show full bars, but the connection might not be stable.
+I learned this the hard way when my home WiFi said it was "connected" but I couldn't get on the internet.

 Full Phone Storage